vsueiro/cim102/2022/Fall/Lectures/week4-A/README.md

-# Lecture B — Week 3
+# Lecture A — Week 4

 ## Impact of a Quiz on Final Grade